 The monument is located at (Lat Lon) 49.865623 008.362162.
 Here is the location in Google Maps:Return to top

-And finally, the 3rd monument to the LZ-4 is at the destruction site at Echterdingen.
+And finally, the 3rd monument to the LZ-4 is at Echterdingen where the LZ-4 met its fateful accident.

 LZ-4 Monument at Echterdingen.
 Photo credit: Undetermined